Bosch 300 Series Dishwasher Spray Arm Replacement

 How much does spray arm replacement cost for a Bosch 300 Series Dishwasher?

-How long does spray arm replacement take?
+How long does spray arm replacement take and how hard is it?

 External Resources